cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 ::: tip

-ReProvision Reborn is compatible with iOS 9 and newer
+ReProvision Reborn is compatible with iOS 9 and newer.

 :::